hotdaamn/asuswrt-merlin-wiki/Compile-Firmware-from-source-using-Ubuntu.md

 ```
 If you are ready installing all these packages take a coffee or a beer.

-We are going to download merlins hard work with again some terminal commands
+We are going to download merlins hard work with again some terminal commands.
+It appears as if scripts published in support forums all assume the clone is done off of root, so first we change to the root directory.

 ```
+cd /root
 git clone https://github.com/RMerl/asuswrt-merlin.git
 ```